 1 tablespoon of coconut milk

 1 teaspoon of ground coriander

 2 teaspoons of ground cumin

 1/2 teaspoon of ground cinnamon

 2 tablespoons of soy sauce (use fish sauce if not vegan)

 This is super easy and follows pretty much any curry recipe.
 You can substitute in other veggies or meat as it is such a versatile base.

-1. Pre-heat the oven to 180C.
-First prepare the paste but putting all the ingredients in a food processor and blending until you get a good consistency.
-If it’s very thick, you can add a bit more coconut milk or water to loosen up slightly.
+1. Pre-heat the oven to 180°C. First, prepare the paste but putting all the ingredients in a food processor and blend until you get a good consistency.
+If it’s very thick, you can add a bit more coconut milk or water to loosen it up slightly.

-2. Cut up the tofu into chunks and spread out on a non-stick tray with the cauliflower.
-Drizzle with a little sesame oil and for extra punch you can sprinkle chilli flakes.
+2. Cut up the tofu into chunks and spread it out on a non-stick tray with the cauliflower.
+Drizzle with a little sesame oil and for an extra punch you can add a sprinkle of chilli flakes.
 Bake in the oven for 20 minutes.